ignaspangonis/chatter/README.md

 ## TODOs

-There are a bunch of things that I could have done better.
+There are some things that I could have done better, have I had more time or put more thought into it.
 Below is the checklist of things I can improve.

 - [ ] Implement authentication and authorization
 - [ ] Implement admin functionality